TimoFuite/Honours-Program-RLBOT/README.md

 # Honours-Program-RLBOT
-Repository for the honours program project of Robin, Daniël, Maarten, Timo
+Repository for the honours program project of Robin, Daniël, Maarten, Xavier, Timo